 Getting worried about your council tax debts is quite normal.
-If you are looking out for help with council tax debt, then there are places where you can find it.
+If you are looking out for Council Tax Debt Help with council tax debt, then there are places where you can find it.
 Being a priority debt, there can be consequences that you may face if you do not pay them on time.

 Council Tax Debt or Council Tax Arrear- Meaning